-What is the date of Pittsburgh Summer Beerfest?
+What is the date of Pittsburgh Winter Beerfest?

-Pittsburgh Summer Beerfest will be held over two sessions on July 12-13, 2019.
+Pittsburgh Winter Beerfest will be held over three sessions on February 28th-29th, 2020.

-The Pittsburgh Summer Beerfest is held at Stage AE in North Shore, Pittsburgh.
+The Pittsburgh Summer Beerfest is held at The David Lawrence Convention Center

 Where can I find parking?

 This event is at a very popular concert space and parking can be scarce.
-There are several parking lots available within walking distance of Stage AE-
+There are several parking lots available within walking distance of Convention Center.

-Public transportation is a great idea when alcohol is involved and we highly encourage the use of Designated Drivers and programs like LYFT.
+Public transportation is a great idea when alcohol is involved and we highly encourage the use of Designated Drivers and programs like LYFT or Uber.

 Why is there a line to get in?